TopHillRobotics/quadruped-robot-docs/docs/source/index.rst

-Welcome to Ascend Quadruped Documentation!
+Welcome to ECNU Quadruped Documentation!
 ===========================================

 The program has been tested on ``Ubuntu18(gazebo9)`` and ``Ubuntu20(gazebo11)``.